2020–21 Hampton Pirates basketball team

 The 2020–21 Hampton Pirates men's basketball team represented Hampton University in the 2020–21 NCAA Division I men's basketball season.
-The Pirates, led by 12th-year head coach Edward Joyner, Jr., played their home games at the Hampton Convocation Center in Hampton, Virginia as members of the Big South Conference.
+The Pirates, led by 12th-year head coach Edward Joyner Jr., played their home games at the Hampton Convocation Center in Hampton, Virginia as members of the Big South Conference.

+In a season limited due to the ongoing COVID-19 pandemic, the Pirates finished the season 11–14, 9–9 in Big South play, to finish in seventh place.
+They lost to Radford in the quarterfinals of the Big South tournament.

 Previous season

-The Pirates finished the 2019–20 season 15–19, 8–10 in Big South play to finish in a tie for fifth place.
+The Pirates finished the 2019–20 season 15–19, 8–10 in Big South play, to finish in a tie for fifth place.
 In the first round of the Big South tournament, they defeated Longwood, advancing to the semifinals, where they upset the top-seeded Radford, to clinch their spot in the Big South tournament championship game.
-There, they squared up against Winthrop, dropping the game, 68–76.
+There, they squared up against Winthrop, dropping the game 68–76.